reactor/lite-rx-api-hands-on/techio/part06Request.md

 happened?

-It's important to be able to debug reactive APIs, so in the next example we will make use of the `log` operator to know exactly what happens in term of signals and events.
+It's important to be able to debug reactive APIs, so in the next example we will make use of the `log` operator to know exactly what happens in terms of signals and events.

 Use the `repository` to get a `Flux` of **all** users, then apply a log to it.
 Observe in the console below how the underlying test requests it, and the other events like subscribe,